-Shower’s silicone sealant is an ideal area for black mold because it’s a flexible surface that keeps moisture and is generally wet and dark.
+Shower’s silicone sealant is an ideal area for black mold because it’s a flexible surface that retains moisture in a wet and dark environment.

-The moisture amount, along with the lack of air circulation in a shower can lead to mold growth.
-Cleaning the mold is important for the silicone appearance and for your family’s health.
+The moisture amount, along with the lack of air circulation lead to mold growth.
+Cleaning the mold is important for the silicone appearance and for everyone’s health.

 ⬛ Kill black mold